Coca-Cola the latest global brand to 'Adopt a Park' in Brazil rainforest

-Sustainable BusinessCoca-Cola the latest global brand to 'Adopt a Park' in Brazil rainforest

-Coca-Cola Co (KO.N) on Wednesday agreed to sponsor a protected reserve in the Amazon rainforest, joining beer maker Heineken (HEIN.AS) and a growing list of global corporations signing up to the Brazilian government's "Adopt a Park" program.
+BRASILIA (Reuters) - Coca-Cola Co on Wednesday agreed to sponsor a protected reserve in the Amazon rainforest, joining beer maker Heineken and a growing list of global corporations signing up to the Brazilian government’s “Adopt a Park” program.

 Environmentalists say that the program, launched by the right-wing government of President Jair Bolsonaro this year, amounts to “greenwashing,” or a cosmetic move aimed improving the government’s image, at a time when deforestation is soaring.